CompileZero/javascript-brush-up/cheatsheets/README.md

 5. NaN = Not a number
    1. 0 / 0 = NaN
    2. 1 + NaN = NaN
-   3. 1/0 = Infinity (there's no way to store Infinity)
+   3. 1/0 = Infinity (there‘s no way to store Infinity)
    4. -0 = -0 (This has its own value in JavaScript, Super Weird!)

 ## 4. Variables